Ray Liotta as Henry Hill, New York mob associate and club owner

 - Black dress socks

-- Black slim leather belt with small silver square clasp
+- Black slim leather belt with small silver-toned single-prong buckle

 - White ribbed cotton sleeveless undershirt